daattali/beautiful-jekyll/capstone/guide-to-mutual-nda-ip.md

 ### Agreements for UBC-affiliated capstone partners

-Many of our projects are sponsored by UBC faculty or by companies (startups) that are closely related to or incubated by UBC.
-For these projects, any new inventions will be handled by the UBC’s University-Industry Liaison Office - the UILO.
+For projects which are sponsored by UBC faculty or by companies (startups) that are closely related to or incubated by UBC, any new inventions will be handled by the UBC’s University-Industry Liaison Office - the UILO.
 The UILO is the UBC body that handles intellectual property and UBC-industry relationships for the university.
 If a UBC professor or graduate student wishes to file a patent, start a company, or engage in a paid research partnership with an external company, they would deal with the UILO.